 How do I know when a Google Update took place?

-Google will not announce all the updates to their Ranking Algorithm.
-Merely for updates that are expected to have a big impact on a large variety of websites, does google inform webmasters of these updates publically on the day the update is rolled out.
+Google does not announce all minor updates to their Ranking Algorithm.
+For updates that are expected to have a big impact on a large variety of websites though, Google announces publicly on the SearchLiason Twitter account.

 Using the SISTRIX Visibility Index as a means of monitoring